w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/bridgehub-dashboards.md

 title: BridgeHub Dashboards
 sidebar_label: BridgeHub
 description: Polkadot BridgeHub is a system parachain within the Polkadot ecosystem, designed to enable trustless bridging between Polkadot and other blockchains such as Kusama and Ethereum.
-It ensures secure cross-chain communication through a combination of on-chain and off-chain components.
-This dashboard primarily analyzes the bridging information between Polkadot and Kusama.

   The Ethereum to Polkadot BridgeHub primarily utilizes Snowbridge.
 For more details, visit our [Snowbridge Dashboard](https://dune.com/substrate/snowbridge).